 Authoritative source

-An authoritative source in cybersecurity and Identity and Access Management (IAM) refers to the single, most trusted system or repository that holds the definitive, accurate, and complete version of critical data.
-It serves as the "single source of truth" for specific information sets, such as digital identities, user attributes, roles, and access entitlements.
-Different types of data may have distinct authoritative sources—for example, an HR system might be authoritative for employee status and personal details, while a directory service could be authoritative for group memberships and system permissions.
+An authoritative source, within cybersecurity and Identity and Access Management (IAM), is the singular, most trusted system or repository that holds the definitive, accurate, and complete version of critical data.
+It serves as the "single source of truth" for specific information sets—such as digital identities, user attributes, roles, and access entitlements—ensuring data integrity across an organization's entire digital landscape.

-Reliance on clearly defined authoritative sources is fundamental to maintaining a strong security posture.
-It minimizes data discrepancies, reduces the risk of privilege creep, prevents unauthorized access from outdated or conflicting information, and streamlines compliance efforts.
-Without properly designated and governed authoritative sources, organizations face significant challenges in ensuring identity data accuracy and consistency, leading to operational inefficiencies and heightened security vulnerabilities.
+Reliance on a clearly defined authoritative source is fundamental to maintaining a strong security posture.
+It drives key IAM processes including user provisioning, authentication, authorization, and de-provisioning.
+By eliminating discrepancies and conflicting data across interconnected systems, it reduces the risk of privilege creep, prevents unauthorized access from outdated information, and streamlines compliance efforts.
+Without designated authoritative sources, organizations face significant challenges in ensuring identity data accuracy, leading to operational inefficiencies and heightened security vulnerabilities.